Monday, January 26, 2015

 We went snorkeling in the Ocean, where the water was shallow at one point and over our heads at the next point.

-We saw many unusual seashells but could not bring the live shells out of the Ocean.
+We saw many unusual seashells, but could not bring the live shells out of the Ocean.

-The highway included the Seven Mile Bridge, the Bahia Honda Bridge, and the Long Key Bridge (although these three original bridges are no longer open to vehicular traffic, except for part of Seven Mile Bridge, they are listed on the National Register of Historic Places and are currently used as fishing piers).
+The highway included the Seven Mile Bridge, the Bahia Honda Bridge, and the Long Key Bridge (although these three original bridges are no longer open to vehicular traffic, except for part of the Seven Mile Bridge, they are listed on the National Register of Historic Places and are currently used as fishing piers).

 Movies made on the Old Highway are 2 Fast 2 Furious, License to Kill, Up Close and Personal, and True Lies.

-Seven Mile Bridge |
+Seven Mile Bridge

 Day 4: June 1, 2002